Earl of Dunraven and Mount-Earl

 Earl of Dunraven and Mount-Earl (usually referred to as Earl of Dunraven) was a title in the Peerage of Ireland.
 It was created on 5 February 1822 for Valentine Quin, 1st Viscount Mount-Earl.
 Quin had already been created a Baronet, of Adare in County Limerick, in the Baronetage of Ireland, in 1781, Baron Adare, of Adare in the County of Limerick, on 31 July 1800, and Viscount Mount-Earl on 3 February 1816.
+The title (also spelled unhyphenated as Mount Earl) refers to Mount-earl, a big house east of Adare in the Monearla townland.
 He was made Viscount Adare in 1822 at the same time as he was given the earldom.
 The latter peerage titles were also in the Peerage of Ireland.